Koi... Mil Gaya: Critical response

 Koi...
 Mil Gaya opened to a positive critical reception, with most critics applauding the cast's performances (especially that of Hrithik Roshan).
 Rekha and Zinta's performances were panned; several critics found them to be "utterly wasted" serving only as the film's "decorative piece[s]".
 In spite of that, Rekha's performance was better received critically.
-The film received a rating of 75 percent on Rotten Tomatoes based on eight reviews, with an average rating of 5.4 out of 10.
 Udita Jhunjhunwala of Mid-Day observed, "You walk into Koi...
 Mil Gaya expecting to find a mysterious alien, what you end up discovering is a child inside you."
 She praised Roshan for his performance in "his bravest role".
 Bollywood Hungama noted, "Hrithik Roshan dominates the show and packs in a power-packed performance.
 The role of a mentally challenged person is no cakewalk, but the actor takes to it like a fish takes to water.
 He manages to pull off the zero-to-hero routine exceptionally well.
 As an actor, he scales dizzier heights with this splendid performance."
 Rediff.com's R. Swaminathan called the actor "the turbojet that propels the film to the realm of the extraordinary", and believed that the film's screenplay and dialogues gave his character "flesh and blood".
 However, he felt Jadoo's design was "a big letdown", saying that it was "plasticky" and "does not exude life".

 Writing for The Afternoon Despatch & Courier, Deepa Gahlot described Koi...
 Mil Gaya as "a great demo of the Bollywood style of filmmaking", but criticised its scientific inaccuracy.
 Manjulaa S. Negi of the Hindustan Times was not satisfied by the special effects and compared them to Independence Day (1996).
 Screen's editor Bhawana Somaaya appreciated Hrithik Roshan's performance, finding it to be "very sincere" and "brave"; she also took note of the film's "refreshing" subject.
 Sharing a similar view, Dinesh Raheja felt Hrithik Roshan had delivered "a cherish-worthy performance".
 Both critics added the child actors, who accompanying Hrithik Roshan's character throughout the film, contributed positively to his performance.
 Ziya Us Salam was sure Rekha was underdeveloped and Lata Khubchandani, in her review for Sify, questioned why she was cast for the role; Khalid Mohamed, who gave the film four stars, presumed that Rekha's role made her "restrained"—an opinion shared by Nahta.
 Of Zinta's performance, Nahta opined: "Preity Zinta does not have a very significant role in terms of the value she adds although she has a running role.
 She looks pretty and acts well."
 Vijay Venkataramanan of Planet Bollywood appreciated Rekha's strong chemistry with Hrithik Roshan.